bengtssonpalme/MPBIO-BBT045-2025/git-exercise-2.md

 > [DiffMerge](https://sourcegear.com/diffmerge/) and FileMerge
 > (included in XCode).
 These can be used independently of any
 > versioning tracking system to compare any files and directories.
+>
+> This ability to inspect differences using standard tools is another
+> reason so many projects have documentation in plain text formats
+> (Markdown, HTML, etc.).
+While possible, diffing e.g. PDFs and Word
+> files require extra programs that may or may not work and the
+> process is no longer transparent.
+Text is (almost) universal and is
+> accessible by any program.

 Let's record the changes.
 These first need to be added to the staging
 area: